Imam Muhammad al-Jawad (peace be upon him)

-As Ma’mun approached, all of the boys ran away except for the nine year old boy who had been standing there.
+As Ma’mun approached, all the boys ran away except for the nine-year-old boy who had been standing there.
 Ma’mun then came closer and asked the boy, “Young man!
 What stopped you from running away as your friends did?!”

 The boy replied promptly, “My friends ran away out of fear; while the thoughts of you should be positive (in the sense) that the one who is not at fault should not run away from you; and the road was not (too) narrow such that I should move to the side.”

-The ninth Imam, Muhammad, son of ‘Ali, was the first among the twelve immaculate Imams to actively begin his role as Divine representative while still a child.
+The ninth Imam, Muhammad, son of ‘Ali, was the first among the twelve immaculate Imams to actively begin his role as divine representative while still a child.
 How was this possible?
-Even when Imam al-Jawad was only three, Imam al-Ridha defended the future Imam, saying, “What is wrong with that?
-Indeed, Jesus fulfilled the proof (as a witness upon creation) when he was less than three years old.”[ii]
+Even when Imam al-Jawad was only three, Imam al-Rida (p) defended the future Imam, saying, “What is wrong with that?
+Indeed, Jesus fulfilled the proof (as a witness upon creation) when he was less than three years old.”6

-After Ma’mun secretly poisoned Imam al-Ridha, he tried to cover up his crime by showing signs of mourning and sadness in public.
-However, these acts did not fool the close companions of Imam al-Ridha and it quickly became clear to the Shia that Imam al-Ridha was murdered by none other than Ma’mun.
+After Ma’mun secretly poisoned Imam al-Rida (p), he tried to cover up his crime by showing signs of mourning and sadness in public.
+However, these acts did not fool the close companions of Imam al-Rida (p) and it quickly became clear to the Shia that Imam al-Rida (p) was murdered by none other than Ma’mun.

 Ma’mun, fearing Shia reprisal, thought up another one of his devious plots.
-He had Imam Muhammad al-Jawad forcibly taken from Madinah to Baghdad, and kept under close surveillance.
-For purposes of appearing to be on Imam al-Jawad’s side and keeping tabs on the Imam, Ma’mun made arrangements for his daughter to marry the Imam.[v],[vi]
+He had Imam Muhammad al-Jawad (p) forcibly taken from Madinah to Baghdad and kept under close surveillance.
+For purposes of gaining legitimacy and appearing to be on Imam al-Jawad’s side and keeping tabs on the Imam, Ma’mun made arrangements for his daughter to marry the Imam.7,8

 After Imam al-Jawad divided the question into eleven distinct subsections, the Abbasid scholar was baffled and began stumbling over his words.
 At that point, the audience realized the gravity of their false assumption about the young Imam.

 An Abbasid named Mu’tasim came to power after Ma’mun’s death.
-He made sure to have Imam al-Jawad brought to Baghdad once more – as the Holy Imam had since returned to Madinah.
+He made sure to have Imam al-Jawad brought to Baghdad once again since the Holy Imam had since returned to Madinah.
 Mu’tasim had become aware of Imam al-Jawad’s growing influence throughout the Muslim world.
 Fearing that Imam al-Jawad’s noble qualities and spiritual eminence may threaten his rule, Mu’tasim monitored the Imam’s activities very carefully.
-While this limited Imam al-Jawad’s mobility, it also gave the ninth Imam opportunities to propagate knowledge in Mu’tasim’s court.[ix]
+While this limited Imam al-Jawad’s mobility, it also gave the ninth Imam opportunities to propagate knowledge in Mu’tasim’s court.11

 One such opportunity took place when Mu’tasim sought Imam al-Jawad’s view on the penalty of an unexcused thief.
 Based on God’s directives to humanity, Mu’tasim and the scholars of his court knew that the thief’s ‘hand’ was to be severed.
 But the definition and limits of the word ‘hand’ were the topic of discussion.